douglatornell/2013-09-26-ubc/lessons/ubc-shell/intro_to_shell_JAG.md

     $

 Here, 512 is the number of bytes in the file.
 This is more than we actually typed in because the smallest unit of storage on the disk is typically a block of 512 bytes.

+		ls
+		Ok we're in the directory.
+How does we find out what is here?
+Type this command to list all files in directory.

+		If we need to see hidden files or directories we can type ls -a "list all"

+		ls -la  # long all

 Let's tidy up by running rm draft.txt: